SkyYap/eigenscan/README.md

 # Eigenscan is a fork and improved version of [Eigenscan](https://eigenscan.org)

-Inspired by the [eigenevents](https://github.com/gowthamsundaresan/eigenevents) library, I have added PufferEvent.js.
+Inspired by the [eigenevents](https://github.com/gowthamsundaresan/eigenevents) library, I have added PufferEvent.js in eigenscan-server.
 Inside, there are 4 ABIs files:

 ## 1. PufferModuleManagerABI